English

 “What if I fell in forest; would a tree hear?
 (Dillard, the Pilgrim at the Tinker Creek)”

-This quote of Dillard is the opposite of an old saying “If a tree falls in the forest and nobody is there, does it make a sound?”
-Dillard is asking if the opposite happens then would nature know about it.
-Nature is a mystery; no one knows what is happening in it, however; what about nature?
+This quote by Dillard is the opposite of an old saying: “If a tree falls in the forest and nobody is there, does it make a sound?”
+Dillard is asking if the opposite happens, then nature would know about it.
+Nature is a mystery; no one knows what is happening in it; however, what about nature?
 Does it know what is happening in it?
 Of course, the question is not directed at the tree or nature for that fact.
-It is directed at the readers and the answer is “no”.
-Even if the tree heard her fall, it would not acknowledge it as it is not the concern of the tree.
+It is directed at the readers, and the answer is “no”.
+Even if the tree heard her fall, it would not acknowledge it as it is not the tree’s concern.
 Everything in nature does the designated functions, nothing more and nothing less.
 Acknowledgement and concern are the sentiments made by humans; they mean nothing to the workings of nature (Yu).

-However; the reason Dillard asked the question was to acknowledge the fact that she was isolated.
-Even though she was not alone as there were animals and insects around her; she was isolated from them.
-She was an outsider that could not be one of them but she could observe them through the lens of isolation and finally “see” the things she could not see before.
+However, the reason Dillard asked the question was to acknowledge the fact that she was isolated.
+Even though she was not alone, as there were animals and insects around her, she was isolated from them.
+She was an outsider who could not be one of them but could observe them through the lens of isolation and finally “see” the things she could not see before.

 Man and the Natural World